-KeyCDN Tools is a set of online tools that can help users analyze their website's performance and identify connectivity issues \cite{b5}.
-It can perform similar operations to \SystemName{}, such as pinging and traceroute \cite{b5}.
-Its tools also help web developers and IT admins who want to optimize their web delivery, troubleshoot CDN-related issues, and analyze HTTP performance \cite{b5}.
+KeyCDN Tools is a set of online tools that help users analyze their website performance and identify connectivity issues \cite{b5}.
+It can perform operations similar to \GlobalpingSystemName{}, such as pinging and traceroute \cite{b5}.
+Its tools also help web developers and IT administrators who want to optimize web service delivery, troubleshoot CDN-related issues, and analyze HTTP performance \cite{b5}.
 Users don't have to host probes on KeyCDN Tools or set up Docker containers.
 Instead, KeyCDN's network contains all the probes.
-However, KeyCDN Tools only allow the traceroute operation from 14 locations, far less than \SystemName{}'s capabilities \cite{b7}.
+However, KeyCDN Tools only support traceroute from 14 locations, far fewer than \GlobalpingSystemName{} 's capabilities \cite{b7}.

-Finally, we created a simple comparison illustration for \SystemName{} and its similar tools in Table \ref{table:comparision}.
+Finally, we create a simple comparison illustration for \GlobalpingSystemName{} and its similar tools in Table \ref{table:comparision}.
 We did not include extensive tools, such as Datadog, in our comparison.
 Datadog can conduct API tests from different regions around the world.
-However, its primary purpose is application monitoring rather than network diagnostics.
+However, its primary purpose is application monitoring rather than ND.

+Table \ref{table:comparision} uses our predefined and binary features for comparison.
+We define "Wider Target Audience" as whether the platform is designed to enable non-technical users to perform measurements.
+"Non-Expiring Free Tier" denotes whether the platform offers a non-expiring free usage tier.
+"Official Integrations" checks whether the platform's development team supports and maintains integrations like Slack.
+We also have "Official Containerized Probes" to check whether the platform supports running probes in containerized environments.

-\SystemName{}'s adoption is still growing.
-It has 1102 Probes across 339 cities. \SystemName{}'s founder, Dmitriy Akulov, powers approximately 300 of these probes currently.
-However, the rest of the probes across 82 countries are community-hosted.
-The probes are also in 437 Autonomous System Numbers, indicating a high ISP reach.
-Researchers also used \SystemName{} and published their findings as a bachelor's thesis in the Faculty of Information Technology CTU in Prague \cite{b9}.
+\GlobalpingSystemName{} 's adoption is still growing.
+It has 3032 probes across 632 cities.
+The probes are spread across 114 countries and in 949 Autonomous System Numbers, indicating a high ISP reach.
+The researchers also used \GlobalpingSystemName{} and published their findings as a bachelor's thesis in the Faculty of Information Technology CTU in Prague \cite{b9}.

-In addition, Every day, users initiate more than 300000 measurements across \SystemName{}'s API, \FrontEnd{}, and the CLI.
-We have not measured which channel users utilize the most to request measurements.
-However, we have measured \SystemName{}'s API's response average time, which was less than 14 milliseconds, indicating low latency.
+In addition, users initiate more than 300000 measurements each day through \GlobalpingSystemName{}'s API, \FrontEnd{}, and the CLI.
+We have not measured which channel users use the most to request measurements.
+However, we measured the average response time of \GlobalpingSystemName{}'s API, which was less than 14 milliseconds, indicating low latency.